 Here are some more insights you might find helpful to explore:

-What do you notice when you minimise harmful influences?
-What helps you minimise harmful influences?
+What do you notice when you minimise harmful behaviours?
+What helps you minimise harmful behaviours?

-You might find it helps to keep a note of the things that particularly support you with minimising harmful influences, so you can refer back any time you need.
+You might find it helps to keep a note of the things that particularly support you with minimising harm, so you can refer back any time you need.
+You can download and print this handout if you find it helpful.